 - DR = Restores IT systems & data.

-- BCP = Keeps the entire business running.
+- BCP = Keeps overall business operations running.

 Two Critical Metrics in DRP